simplesamlphp/saml2/UPGRADING.md

 The NameIDPolicy can no longer be represented as an array, but has to be handled using the newly added NameIDPolicy-class.

+**StatusResponse BC breaking change**

+The API of the StatusResponse-class has been slightly changed; getStatus/setStatus will now handle Status-objects instead of the previous array

 ## 4.0 to 4.1

 **Assertion processor BC breaking change**